limefrogyank/siunitx-pcc/README.md

 Of course, you're not required to put global options in the MathJax configuration file!
 You may not even have access to this portion of the page.

 You're also allowed to use `\\sisetup` within the page to do the same thing.
-Notice, we're using dash-case when using TeX markup.

 ```tex
 \sisetup{per-mode = fraction}